junxit/us-congress-bills-115/bill.md

 - **(1)** redesigning subsections (j) and (k) as subsections (k) and (l), respectively; and
 - **(2)** inserting after subsection (i) the following new subsection:
-  > - **(j)** *Fusion center information sharing strategy* Not later than one year after the date of the enactment of this subsection, the Secretary shall develop and update at least once every five years a strategy for Department engagement with fusion centers.
+  > - **(j)** *Fusion center information sharing strategy* Not later than 1 year after the date of the enactment of this subsection, the Secretary shall develop and update at least once every 5 years a strategy for Department engagement with fusion centers.
 Such strategy shall be developed and updated in consultation with the heads of intelligence components of the Department, the Chief Privacy Officer of the Department, the Officer for Civil Rights and Civil Liberties of the Department, officials of fusion centers, officers designated as Homeland Security Advisors, and the heads of other relevant agencies, as appropriate.
 Such strategy shall include the following:
   >   - **(1)** Specific goals and objectives for sharing information and engaging with fusion centersâ€”
   >     - **(A)** through the direct deployment of personnel from intelligence components of the Department;
   >     - **(B)** through the use of Department unclassified and classified information sharing systems, including the Homeland Security Information Sharing Network and the Homeland Secure Data Network, or any successor systems; and
   >     - **(C)** through any additional means.
   >   - **(2)** The performance metrics to be used to measure success in achieving the goals and objectives referred to in paragraph (1).
-  >   - **(3)** A five-year plan for continued engagement with fusion centers.
+  >   - **(3)** A 5-year plan for continued engagement with fusion centers.

 ## Â§ 3.
 Office of Intelligence and Analysis field personnel support to fusion centers